Terms and conditions of business

 ESTIMATES OF TREATMENT COSTS

 On request, we can provide a written estimate as to the probable cost of a course of treatment or surgical procedure.
-Please bear in mind that any estimate given can only be approximate and additional costs, which could not be predicted at the outset, may arise as treatment progresses.
+Please bear in mind that any estimate given can only be approximate and additional costs may arise as treatment progresses, which could not be predicted at the outset.
 We will make every effort to discuss any additional costs as they occur.